KaiyangZhou/deep-person-reid/README.rst

     --root $PATH_TO_DATA \
     --gpu-devices 0

 Here we only test the cross-domain performance.
-However, if you also want to test the same-domain performance, you can set :code:`-t dukemtmcreid market1501`, which will evaluate the model on the two datasets separately.
+However, if you also want to test the performance on the source dataset, i.e. DukeMTMC-reID, you can set :code:`-t dukemtmcreid market1501`, which will evaluate the model on the two datasets separately.

 Different from the same-domain setting, here we replace :code:`random_erase` with :code:`color_jitter`.
 This can improve the generalization performance on the unseen target dataset.